Lafayette CollegeTechnology Help

 Grades in the Moodle gradebook can be calculated, aggregated, and displayed in a variety of ways, and many settings exist to meet a variety of grading strategies.
-Please note that Moodle’s gradebook is powerful and includes many settings and sometimes a variety of ways to accomplish what you want.
+Please note that Moodle’s gradebook includes many settings and sometimes a variety of ways to accomplish what you want.
 It can, at times, seem overwhelming.
 This page is not meant to be an exhaustive manual but rather a guide for typical use cases.
 Please contact the Help Desk at help@lafayette.edu for additional assistance.

 When you add certain activity types to your Moodle course, they will automatically be added as grade items within the gradebook.
 The most common examples are Assignment and Quiz, but you can also have graded Forums and other activities.
 In general, these will be items that are submitted or completed within Moodle itself.
 Setting point values, due dates, and other relevant information for these is handled through the interface for that particular item.
 Beyond this, it is possible to add manual grade items for things like attendance, participation, or assignments/papers/etc. that you want students to hand into you directly rather than submit through Moodle, which will be discussed below.